Takuya Tsuda

+Takuya Tsuda (津田 拓也, Tsuda Takuya) is a Japanese motorcycle racer who competes in the JSB1000 class of the All Japan Road Race Championship for Team Suzuki, aboard a GSX-R1000R.

-Takuya Tsuda (津田 拓也, born 27 April 1985) is a Japanese motorcycle racer.
-He has been Suzuki's primary test rider since it returned to MotoGP in 2015.
+Tsuda has been Suzuki's primary test rider since it returned to MotoGP in 2015.
 Tsuda made his MotoGP debut in the 2017 Spanish Grand Prix at Jerez in place of the injured Álex Rins.